slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*

-> *'Mirroring and reword. repeating the last one to three words of the other person. it opens up people's brain.
-Its' very effective.'*test the firmness of what they want. the others had to think about it. people didn't even realize it.'*
+> *'Mirroring and reword. repeating the last one to three words of the other person.
+It opens up people's brain.
+Its' very effective.
+Test the firmness of what they want.
+People didn't even realize it.'*

 HOWEVER... always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.